• Which supplement should I choose ?

 Ground into a fine powder, this is basically what you’ll consume if you choose a non-extracted ‘full-spectrum’ Reishi extract.
 Sounds good ?

-A mushroom supplement should be extracted, because only extracts can deliver therapeutic effects.
-Scientific research and traditional use is always using extraction (hot water, hot alcohol (=ethanol) and other types of solvent extraction) when researching mushrooms, to overcome the problem of the poor bioavailability of raw/dried mushrooms.
+A mushroom supplement should be extracted, because only extracts can guarantee therapeutic effects.
+Scientific research and traditional use is always using extraction (hot water, alcohol (=ethanol) and other types of solvent extraction) when researching mushrooms, to overcome the problem of the poor bioavailability of raw/dried mushrooms.